khaledmos3ad/jdogo/README.md

 ** Generation and Parsing is So simple with 2 Lines you can save a lot of efforts

-** Example
+** Example:

-JDOCGenerator generator = new JDOCGenerator(Customer.class);  // create a Doc generator from type Customer String docCode = generator.generateObject(customer);  // It will generate for now A String of the generated Doc Code
+>> JDOCGenerator generator = new JDOCGenerator(Customer.class);  // create a Doc generator from type Customer
+>> String docCode = generator.generateObject(customer);  // It will generate for now A String of the generated Doc Code

 All is Done now with the above 2 Lines of code , you can generate a big tree of any wanted object with anydepth to be sent over network.